 The Christian life is a supernatural way of life with all provisions coming from God.

 Christian leaders should be wary of their followers falling into legalism.
-Such a group will throw away their spiritual lives if their leaders let them.
+Such a group will ruin their spiritual lives and that of the congregation if their leaders let them.
 It is like training our physical children in the graces of life, and then they marry some good-for-nothing — “She threw her life away on a jerk,” we’d think all we can do is alert our followers and warn them of the consequences.

 The law circumscribes people into bondage.
 False teachers come along and sell people a bill of goods to descend from the high mountain of grace to the low valley of legalism.
 If they buy into it, they will take a giant step backward in their Christian lives.

-Legalism says that we must do something to please God.
+Legalism says we must do something to please God or obtain His favor.
 “Christians must impress God with their works.
 They must change their wicked ways,” says the legalist.
 No one can become a Christian or be spiritual this way.
 Anything human beings can do to save themselves apart from God’s provision is not the Christian life.
 Either we operate by grace, or we engage with Satan’s cosmos, his system of values.